tommerbomb/lotka-volterra/README.md

 # lotka-volterra

 This was a project created during my undergraduate coursework.
-The objective is to model the Lotka-Volterra (predator-prey) equations.
-Link to the wiki: https://en.wikipedia.org/wiki/Lotka%E2%80%93Volterra_equations
+The objective is to model the [Lotka-Volterra (predator-prey) differential equations] (https://en.wikipedia.org/wiki/Lotka%E2%80%93Volterra_equations).